TheOdinProject/curriculum/html_css/v2/foundations/html-foundations/working-with-text.md

 </p>
 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>

 Using the correct levels of headings is important as they provide a hierarchy to the content.
-A h1 headings should always be used for the heading of the overall page and the lower level headings should be used as the headings for content in smaller sections of the page.
+An h1 headings should always be used for the heading of the overall page and the lower level headings should be used as the headings for content in smaller sections of the page.

 ### Strong Element